10 Unexplored Places in Maharashtra – Discover Hidden Gems Beyond the Usual Trails in 2026

 Unknown places include Patan, Toranmal, Harihareshwar, and abandoned haunted sites near Pune and Raigad, blending history, religion, and mystery.

-Where can I find underrated places in Maharashtra?
+Can I find underrated places in Maharashtra?

 Underrated places include Jawhar for tribal culture, Toranmal hill station, and Varandha Ghat’s secluded valleys, away from typical tourist routes.

-What are the top haunted places in Maharashtra?
+Which are the top haunted places in Maharashtra?

 Top haunted places in Maharashtra are the Kuldhara Village in Pune and Bhangarh Fort near Mumbai, famed for ghost stories and eerie atmospheres.